delft-dh/delft-dh.github.io/S3-Analyse-GeoData.md

+Learning how to work in Python or another programming language like R requires commitment and time to master.
+However, because these are highly useful and open-source tools that have applications in a broad array of disciplines, there is a plethora of knowledge available to help get started and troubleshoot challenges you run into.

 Below are lists of some of the key spatial packages for quantitative and qualitative analysis of geospatial data in Python and R.

 * To get started with GIS analysis in Python, see [Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/04-geo-landscape/index.html)